Is it a Good Idea to Refinance a Student Loan?

 How to Qualify for a Student Loan Refinancing

-Since refinancing involves borrowing from a private lender, eligibility requirements aren’t set in stone.
+Since refinancing involves borrowing from a private lender, eligibility requirements are not set in stone.

 - Have a good credit score (at least 600)